Rebekah McCutcheon

 By strictly adhering to these safety measures and educating workers on the risks associated with RCS, Australia aims to minimize the impact of exposure and protect the well-being of individuals working in industries where silica dust is prevalent.

-What I love most about Australia is our laid back “she’ll be right mate” attitude.
-Often our carefree approach may lead to minimising this catastrophic workplace illness by thinking “it won’t happen to me".
-As a whole, we need to do better to look after ourselves and one another and create healthier and safer working environments for anyone potentially exposed to this deadly dust.
+As a whole, we need to do better to look after ourselves and one another and create healthier and safer working environments for anyone potentially exposed to deadly silica dust.

 All workers deserve to go home safely and should not have to worry about being exposed to an occupational workplace illness based on their chosen career paths.